 Campers will be assigned to a team with counselors and supervised at all times.
 Requests will be made in the final prep packet (due in May) to be paired with friends.
 We will do our best to accommodate friend requests and ensure kids enjoy camp together.

-Registration will close when the camps reach 60 students for each, so we encourage interested families to register early.
-The early-bird pricing will end on January 31.
-A non-refundable deposit of $75 reserves your camper's place.
-The remaining balance must be received by May 19, 2023.
-If the remaining balance is not received by May 19, 2023, your space may be forfeited.
+Registration will close when the camps reach 96 students for each, so we encourage interested families to register early.
+A non-refundable deposit of $70 reserves your camper's place.
+The remaining balance must be received by June 1, 2024.
+If the remaining balance is not received by June 1, 2024, your space may be forfeited.
 A "Final Prep Packet" including final payment, camp schedule, a packing list, emergency contacts, camp safety and release forms, etc., will be sent to you at the beginning of May.

-Our Camp Director is Holden Worth.
-Holden is a state licensed and employed elementary school teacher and will be licensed by the CT Office of Early Childhood education to direct the camp.
+All of our Camp Directors and Assistant Directors will go through the state licensing process and be certified by the CT Office of Early Childhood education to direct the camp.
 In addition, a licensed director of First Aid, alongside adult interns, high school counselors (16+), and an executive staff director will make up the camp leadership team.
 A counselor-to-student ratio of 1-to-6 will be followed.
 All personnel will undergo a background check, reference check, interview, and be trained to supervise kids in various camp scenarios.
 Adventure activities (for Grades 5-8) related to rock climbing, zip lining, cliff jumping, high ropes, etc., will occur under the supervision of companies and officials who are licensed for such elements. (ie. The Adventure Park at Storrs; Brownstone Park.)
 A full description of activities and waver for camper participation will be submitted as part of the final prep packet.

 Camps run from 9 a.m. to 4 p.m.
 Kids are dropped off between 8:45-9 a.m. and picked up between 4-4:15 p.m.
 Drop-off and pick-up policies and procedures will be explained in the final prep packet.